Carson City, Sparks Nevada Solar: Need to Knows

 How Nevada Measures Up

-Where you are on the globe has a direct correlation with the number of peak sun-hours.
-Places near the equator have more peak sun-hours because the sun is higher in the sky for longer periods of time.
+Where you are on the globe has a direct correlation with the number of peak sun hours.
+Places near the equator have more peak sun hours because the sun is higher in the sky for longer.

-The latest map produced by NREL showed that the state of Nevada has between 5 and 8.5 peak sun-hours.
-Las Vegas has between 7 and 7.8 hours.
-Reno, Carson City, and Sparks have between 6.4 and 7 hours.
+The latest map produced by NREL showed that Nevada has between 5-8.5 peak sun hours.
+Las Vegas has between 7-7.8 hours.
+Reno, Carson City and Sparks have between 6.4-7 hours.

 In comparison to national averages, Nevada is one of the states with far more direct sunlight.
-States across the nation have anywhere between 0.5 to 8.5 peak sun-hours a day.
-Most have about 5 hours.
+States across the nation have anywhere between 0.5-8.5 peak sun hours a day.
+Most have about five hours.

 Time Value of Money (TVM): The Cost of Dragging Your Feet Getting Nevada Solar

-Although the timing isn’t right for everyone, you can’t wait forever, or you miss out on maximizing the value of your solar savings over what would be a longer time span.
-If you are in a position where solar is possible for you now, it is the time to take action.
+Although the timing isn’t right for everyone, you can’t wait forever, or you miss out on maximizing the value of solar savings over what would be a longer time span.
+If you’re in a position where solar is possible, it’s time to take action.

-Although we strongly encourage you to weigh the pros and cons of solar for your situation.
+Although we strongly encourage customers to weigh the pros and cons of solar for their situation.
 Don’t miss your chance by putting it off once you know.